 There are literally millions of claims filed every year through the health care system.
-So it's a good idea to compare the amount your doctor is charging you against the cost of the same procedure listed in your Explanation of Benefits you receive in the mail.
-If there's a discrepancy, call Aetna at 1-800-367-3636 to get it corrected.
+So it's a good idea to compare the amount your doctor is charging you against your Explanation of Benefits.
+If there's a discrepancy, call a Personal Health Guide at 1-866-355-5999 to get it corrected.